gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 ```

-Next, we define the nodes with their information sets and corresponding probabilities or consequences.
+Next, we define the nodes with their information sets and corresponding probabilities for chance nodes and consequences for value nodes.

-### Prior risk estimate and health of patient
+### Prior risk estimate and health of the patient

-In this subproblem, the prior risk estimate is given and therefore the node $R0$ is actually not a chance node but a deterministic node.
-This is indicated in decision programming by setting probability of one state to one and the rest to zero.
+In this subproblem, the prior risk estimate is given and therefore the node $R0$ is in effect a deterministic node.
+In decision programming a deterministic node is added as a chance node, for which the probability of one state is set to one and the probabilities of the rest of the states are set to zero.
 In this case

 $$ℙ(R0 = 12%)=1$$
 and
 $$ℙ(R0 \neq 12%)= 0. $$

-Notice that node $R0$ is the root done in the influence diagram.
-Thus, the information set $I(R0)$ is empty.
+Notice also that node $R0$ is the first node in the influence diagram, meaning that its information set $I(R0)$ is empty.
 In decision programming we add node $R0$ and its state probabilities as follows:
 ```julia
 I_R0 = Vector{Node}()
 X_R0 = zeros(S[R0])